milesdwilliams15/milesdwilliams15.github.io/_posts/2023-05-08-interactions.md

 Z <- rbinom(N, 1, 0.5)
 ```

-When we immagine interaction effects, I’d wager that we have something
+When we imagine interaction effects, I’d wager that we have something
 like the following in mind.
 The below code simulates a DGP for an
-outcome “Y1” as
+outcome as
 *Y* = *β*<sub>0</sub> + *β*<sub>1</sub>*X* + *β*<sub>2</sub>*Z* + *β*<sub>3</sub>*X* ⋅ *Z*.
 For convenience betas 0, 1, and 2 are set to zero.
 Notice that in the
 construction of the remaining, non-zero beta, that the magnitude is 1,
-but there’s some random effect heterogeneity thrown in the mix to create
+but there’s some random heterogeneity thrown in the mix to create noise.
-noise.

 ``` r
 b1 <- 1 + rnorm(N)
 Y1 <- b1 * X * Z + rnorm(N)
 ```

-The above scecario implies that the effect of X when Z = 0 is 0, but 1
+The above scenario implies that the effect of X when Z = 0 is 0 but 1
 when Z = 1.
-The next case is different.
-Below we have a DGP where the
+The next scenario below is different.
+It defines a DGP where
-average effect of X is constant given Z, but the variance in the effect
+the average effect of X is constant given Z but where the variance in
-is not.
+the effect is not.

 ``` r
 b2 <- 1 + rnorm(N, sd = 1 + 5 * Z)
 Y2 <- b2 * X + rnorm(N)
 ```

+Now, if we estimate a pair of regression models for each of these
-Now, if we compare the results and look at them side-by-side, we should
+outcomes and compare the results, we should see that for the first the
-see that for the first model, the interaction term for X and Z is
+interaction term for X and Z is positive and statistically significant.
-positive and statistically significant.
-Meanwhile, the interaction term
-for the second should not be significant.
+Meanwhile, the interaction term for the second is not.

 ``` r
 library(estimatr)